-HESC 451 Interdisciplinary Team Practice in Community-Based Care

-An introduction and exposure to conceptual modes of interdisciplinary practice in community settings.
-Concepts include managing change, resolving conflict, team dynamics, and issues of diversity within healthcare professional practice.
-Students explore the backgrounds of other healthcare professions, the relationships of the professions to each other, the roles each serves, and how the clinical work force is organized.
+HESC 451 Interdisciplinary Team Practice in Community-Based Care healthcare professions, the relationships of the professions to each other, the roles each serves, and how the clinical work force is organized.
 This course is be taught using the principles of service learning and grant writing in relationship to interdisciplinary practice.